MicrosoftDocs/power-platform/power-virtual-agents/configure-teams-sso.md

 Now, go back to the AAD authentication defined in PVA earlier, when following the steps to [create the new AAD authentication in PVA](https://docs.microsoft.com/en-us/power-virtual-agents/configuration-end-user-authentication#configure-authentication-with-manual-azure-ad)

 Add the Token Exchange URL.
-The token exchange URL is the scope  defined in step 3 above.
+The token exchange URL is the scope URL defined in step 3 above.

 Go to **Manage** -> **Security** -> **Authentication**.
 Copy the scope from step 3 above and paste it into the Token Exchange URL field.